A Note on Security¶

 Nevertheless, even Markdown documents can come with certain security implications.
 Such documents could contain malicious code that can put your safety at risk.
 Additionally, templates or other resources that you download from the internet could contain malicious code or even download viruses and malware onto your computer.

 As a general note: Zettlr gives you large amounts of freedom when it comes to working with your Markdown files.
 Therefore, Zettlr's ability to execute arbitrary code while importing, viewing, and exporting Markdown documents is not a security flaw but a conscious design decision.
-If we would prevent any arbitrary code from executing, working with Markdown and exporting your documents would constrain you unreasonably.
-To cite an old adage: "With great power comes great responsibility".
+If we prevented any arbitrary code from executing, working with Markdown and exporting your documents would constrain you unreasonably.
+To cite an old adage: “With great power comes great responsibility.”

 Note